MS München: The search intensifies

-On December 14 wind speeds dropped to Force 9.
-By now four aircraft and 17 ships were participating in the search operation.
+On 14 December, wind speeds dropped to Force 9.
+By that time, four aircraft and 17 ships were participating in the search operation.
 Signals of München's emergency buoy were received.
 At 19:00 the British freighter King George picked up an empty life raft at 44°22′N 24°00′W. The same day, Hapag-Lloyd's freighter Erlangen found and identified three of München's lighters.
-The following day, December 15, a British Nimrod patrol aircraft discovered two orange objects shaped like buoys at 44°48′N 24°12′W and the salvage tug Titan recovered a second life raft.
+The following day, 15 December, a British Nimrod patrol aircraft discovered two orange objects shaped like buoys at 44°48′N 24°12′W and the salvage tug Titan recovered a second life raft.
 A third one was located at 44°48′N 22°49′W the next day by MS Badenstein; all were empty.
 A yellow barrel was also sighted that day.

-On December 17, at 13:00 Düsseldorf Express salvaged München's emergency buoy.
-By now wind speeds dropped to Force 3.
-The freighter Starlight found two life belts, at 43°25′N 22°34′W Sealand Consumer picked up a fourth empty life raft.
-Also three life vests were sighted, two of them by Starlight and another one by Evelyn.
+On 17 December, at 13:00 Düsseldorf Express salvaged München's emergency buoy.
+By then, wind speeds had dropped to Force 3.
+The freighter Starlight found two life belts; at 43°25′N 22°34′W Sealand Consumer picked up a fourth empty life raft.
+In addition, three life vests were sighted, two of them by Starlight and another by Evelyn.

 The search is called off

-The international search operation officially ended in the evening of December 20, a week after it had begun.
+The international search operation officially ended in the evening of 20 December, a week after it had begun.
 The West German government and Hapag-Lloyd decided to search for two more days, with British and American forces supporting them.
-Altogether 13 aircraft from the United Kingdom, the United States, Portugal and Germany, and nearly 80 merchant and naval ships had searched for München or her crew.
-On February 16, the car transporter Don Carlos salvaged the damaged starboard-side lifeboat of München, the last object discovered from her.
+Altogether, 13 aircraft from the United Kingdom, the United States, Portugal and Germany, and nearly 80 merchant and naval ships had searched for München or her crew.
+On 16 February 1979, the car transporter Don Carlos salvaged the damaged starboard-side lifeboat of München, the last object discovered from her.